GhostofGoes/getmac/README.md

 - FreeBSD (11+)
 - OpenBSD
 - Docker
+- BusyBox (not technically a platform, but several of the methods work on this platform)

+## Legacy Python versions
+If you are running a old Python (2.6/3.3 and older) or interpreter, then you can install an older version of `getmac` that supported that version.
+The wheels are available in the [GitHub releases](https://github.com/GhostofGoes/getmac/releases), or from PyPI with a current version of `pip` and some special arguments.

+- Python 2.5: `get-mac==0.5.0`
+- Python 2.6: `getmac==0.6.0`
+- Python 2.7: `getmac<1.0.0`
+- Python 3.2: `get-mac==0.3.0`
+- Python 3.3: `get-mac==0.3.0`
+- Python 3.4: `getmac<1.0.0`
+- Python 3.5: `getmac<1.0.0`
+- Python 3.6: `getmac<1.0.0`

+NOTE: these versions do not have many of the performance improvements, platform support, and bug fixes that came with later releases.
+They generally work, just not as well.
+However, if you're using such an old Python, you probably don't care about all that :)

 ## Docker
 Add `-v /proc/1/net/arp:/host/arp -e ARP_PATH=/host/arp` to access arp table of host inside container in bridge network mode.